hikeventures/hikeventures.github.io/_posts/2016-07-21-my-sony-a7r-macbook-lightroom-workflow.markdown

 ---
-title: My Sony A7, Macbook Pro 2016, Samsung T3 and Lightroom workflow
+title: My Sony A7, Macbook Pro 2016, Samsung T3, LG 27 4K IPS monitor and Lightroom workflow
 description: Got an A7?
 See how I manage my files with my Macbook Pro
 date: 2016-07-21 19:10:36
 category: articles